 - Applicants are reminded that they should have their data fully complete and submitted by the Exception Application Date of 14 August 2025.
-The SEM Committee may reject incomplete or non-compliant applications at an early stage during the 2029/30 T-4 Exception application process. - The SEM Committee recognises the scope for gaming by existing capacity seeking an ILC, and requires existing capacity to demonstrate rigorously that there is a genuine need to invest more than ICIRT to achieve the stated aims.
+In the 2028/29 T-4 the RAs/SEM Committee took a permissive approach to late/incomplete data at the Exception Application date, given the fact that this was the first time that the process was run, and the new policy and processes were introduced in tight timescales.
+However, the SEM Committee may reject incomplete or non-compliant applications at an early stage during the 2029/30 T-4 Exception application process. - The SEM Committee recognises the scope for gaming by existing capacity seeking an ILC, and requires existing capacity to demonstrate rigorously that there is a genuine need to invest more than ICIRT to achieve the stated aims.
 Applicants should provide cost quotes that have demonstrably come directly from an independent third-party provider such as Original Equipment Manufacturers (OEMs) where possible or alternatively reports from independent consultants of appropriate standing that provide relevant cost estimates or invoices, or other proof of payments to third-parties in respect of historic projects / equipment purchases of a similar nature.

-$^{^1}$ Note that once awarded, capacity with an ILC is treated as New Capacity, but for the purposes of reporting in this document, they are not included in the 4,169MW_d of New Capacity, which refers to new build as opposed to refurbishment of capacity that already existed.
+1 Note that once awarded, capacity with an ILC is treated as New Capacity, but for the purposes of reporting in this document, they are not included in the 4,169MWd of New Capacity, which refers to new build as opposed to refurbishment of capacity that already existed.